Complementary Collective Spin Descriptions of Superradiant Ramsey Spectroscopy: Delayed Superradiance

-The observed linear scaling of $I_{max}$ occurs since the radiation is not only affected by the atomic dynamics in the Dicke states space, but also by the stimulated emission, which is particularly important for the system in the crossover or strong coupling regime~\citep{Gogyan2020}.
+The observed linear scaling of $I_{max}$ occurs since the radiation is not only affected by the atomic dynamics in the Dicke states space, but also by the stimulated emission and absorption, which are particularly important for the system in the crossover or strong coupling regime~\citep{Gogyan2020}.
 As a comparison, we have also considered the system with fewer atoms in the weak coupling regime, and find that the intra-cavity photon number scales quadratically with $N_{eff}$ (Fig.~\ref{fig:pulses-few-atoms}).
-In this case, all the scaling are consistent with the previous study on the superradiant pulses in the weak coupling regime~\citep{Norcia2016}, and indicates the dominated influence of the collective decay.
+In this case, all the scaling are consistent with the previous study on the superradiant pulses~\citep{Norcia2016}, and indicates the dominated influence of the collective decay.